Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CskxkIepX6Y,0,17.083733333333335.md

 ### Transcript

-> but your factories themselves should function should uh should function as they as they were in update four so you should have no issues enough in that regard
+> but your factories themselves should function should, should function as they as they were in update four so you should have no issues enough in that regard
 >
 > [Music]